 What does this mean?
 Harvard Professor Raoul Berger’s meticulously documented book, Government by Judiciary: The Transformation of the Fourteenth Amendment, proves by means of thousands of quotes from the Congressional Debates, that the purpose of Sec.
 1 of the 14th Amendment was to extend citizenship to freed slaves and to protect them from southern Black Codes which denied them basic rights of citizenship.

 a) In Ch.
-11 of his book, Prof. Berger shows the true meaning of the “due process” clause of the 14th Amendment:
+11 of his book [go to page 245 of this pdf ed], Prof. Berger shows the true meaning of the “due process” clause of the 14th Amendment:

 …nor shall any State deprive any person of life, liberty, or property, without due process of law…